jaanekaraster/30-day-map-challenge-24/README.md

 So I brought the Kontur and ATM data into QGIS and performed a simple field calculation to add a calculated column.
 But as you know, Kontur is a massive data file, particularly for a country with a large area like India.
 So exporting the result as a GeoJSON meant that I now had a very troublesome file taking up over 1 million KB of storage.
 With great power comes great responsibility to my computer’s health…

 Of course, there are ways to deal with such large files, such as Fused or Tippecanoe.
 I tried these out, but ended up styling and exporting the map from QGIS.
 Onward!

+Data from Humanitarian Data Exchange, Kontur population H3 hexagons + OSM export of financial service points in India (focusing on ATMs)

 ## Day 9: AI Only
 **Promotional Poster for Wadi Shab, Oman**